 With some pretty basic guitar skills under my belt, I took up the trumpet when I was 16 having acquired a nearly brand new one from my Grandfather, who had had to give up learning many years before, blaming the dog’s howling.
-Luckily, living in a pet-free household (barring some now deaf guinea pigs) I was able to work through my grades and decided to study composition at the University of Chichester.
+Luckily, living in a pet-free household (barring some now deaf guinea pigs) I was able to work through my grades and decided to study composition at Uni.

 It was here where I developed my interest in choral music.
 Having never sung before, a rather desperate choirmaster asked if I’d be interested in coming along to ‘have a little sing’.
 Before I knew it I had a copy of Handel’s Messiah in my hand and was bumbling through the long runs of semiquavers getting completely lost.
 However, I loved it and to this day still enjoy singing in choirs around London, having been lucky enough to sing Mass in The Vatican.
 Parallel to this, I was becoming more involved in contemporary music, writing and performing, culminating in the Chichester Sinfonietta performing the world premiere of my Triangle Concerto!